DraconDev/arcane/do.md

 - add hundreds of tests at least

-- we currently build on the target server,
+- we currently build on the target server, we can try